 This extends to Lyme and Bartonella, both of which are very common in chronic fatigue presentations.

-Chronic infections in general are now being implicated in a host of chronic conditions, such as chronic fatigue and autoimmune conditions.
+Researchers now link chronic infections to many long-term conditions, including chronic fatigue and autoimmune diseases.
 This reiterates the importance of having agents such as Methylene Blue to assist in lowering a person’s infection load.

 Consumption

-Methylene Blue can be purchased over the counter and compounded depending on individual needs.
+One can purchase Methylene Blue over the counter or have it compounded to suit individual needs.

 It is taken orally or intravenously with oral administration the most common form.